Buttle Lake

 Buttle Lake is a lake on Vancouver Island in Strathcona Regional District, British Columbia, Canada.
 It is about 23 km long and 1.5 km wide, has an area of 28 km², is up to 120 m deep, and lies at an elevation of 221 m.
 The lake is located between Campbell River and Gold River in Strathcona Provincial Park.
 The lake is the headwaters of the Campbell River.

 History

 The lake was named after John Buttle, geologist and botanist from Kew Gardens, London, who came to the area with the Royal Engineers.
 They mapped the area around the lake in 1865.
-Buttle explored Vancouver Island as naturalist under Dr Robert Brown as part of the Vancouver Island Exploring Expedition in 1864.
+Buttle explored Vancouver Island as a naturalist under Dr Robert Brown as part of the Vancouver Island Exploring Expedition in 1864.
 He discovered and mapped the lake the next year.